 A Spurs man through and through, Chris Hughton was one of the classiest players to play left-back for Tottenham and then went on to give great service to the club as a coach for the best part of 35 years.

 Born in Forest Gate, East London, Chris came from a footballing family with his brother Henry also making the grade at Leyton Orient.
-Attended the local St. Bonaventures School which also produced John Chiedozie and Jermain Defoe.
+Attended the local St. Bonaventure's Secondary School, which also produced John Chiedozie and Jermain Defoe.
+Chris was chosen to play in the Newham Boys side.

 Joining Spurs as a junior, Hughton kept on with his apprenticeship as a lift engineer while making his way through the ranks at the club.
-He forced his way into the side at a young age and showing pace to get forward and in recovery, he established his name on the team-sheet on a regular basis for many a year.
+A regular in the Youth side, Chris signed as a part-time professional at the end of May 1977 (while he continued his studies), training on Tuesday and Thursday nights and he forced his way into the side at a young age and showing pace to get forward and in recovery, he established his name on the team-sheet on a regular basis for many a year.
 Originally a winger, Hughton was converted to a defender where his pace came in useful.
 Chris was able to fill in on either side of the defence, with an ability to use either foot, there was evidence of his former position of a winger when he got forward, as he was capable of delivering the ball for strikers to get on the end of and could also finish with great aplomb, giving him a good scoring record for a full back.
 A good reader of the game and a tenacious tackler, Chris kept his attacking instincts and loved to overlap, linking up well with fellow Republic of Ireland international Tony Galvin on the left flank.
 His younger years saw him all arms and legs as he sprinted up the line, but his effectiveness could not be questioned.

 Chris made his debut against Manchester United in 1979 and soon established himself as a regular in the side, with his polished displays.
 Went on to be a major player in the successful team of the early 1980s winning the FA Cup twice and the UEFA Cup.
 In the FA Cup Final of 1981 at Wembley, which Chris regards as one of his memorable matches, he got two front teeth kicked out by team-mate Graham Roberts in the replay as he ducked to head a ball that Roberts went to kick clear.